 Still, the idea behind superhero day is to honor those who serve and protect while fighting evil.
-Whether you are a fan of the Marvel Universe or icons of the DC Comic variety, like Batman, Wonder Woman, The Flash or Superman, honoring heroes, real or fictional, area worthwhile cause.
+Whether you’re a fan of the Marvel Universe or the DC Comics variety (like Batman, Wonder Woman, The Flash, or Superman), honoring heroes, real or fictional, is a worthwhile cause.

 National Superhero Day Activities

-2. Sponsor a superhero film festival
+Sponsor a superhero film festival

 Even if you’ve never wanted to don a cape and save the day, it’s awesome to watch other people do it.
-So celebrate National Superhero Day by renting or cueing up movies like Iron Man, Justice League, Logan or even Captain Underpants.
-Just make sure you have plenty of candy and popcorn on hand; maybe some masks too for the immersion experience
+So celebrate National Superhero Day by streaming films like "Iron Man," "Justice League," "Logan'" or even Captain Underpants.
+Just make sure you have plenty of candy and popcorn on hand — and maybe some masks too for the immersion experience.

 Honor your own real-life superheroes

 Why We Love National Superhero Day

-Start a debate amongst comic book fans about who is the best superhero and you will soon find yourself in the middle of a heated argument.
+Start a debate amongst comic book fans about who's the best superhero and you'll soon find yourself in the middle of a heated argument.
 Batman?
 Some say he’s just a guy with gadgets.
 Who’s faster, the Flash or Quicksilver?
 Who’s more powerful, Spiderman or the Green Lantern?

 When we consider the attributes that make a superhero, aside from special powers, they embrace truth and justice, fight evil and demonstrate courage.
 There are many people in our society who embrace those same values and that makes them pretty super too!

-Superheroes come in all colors, genders, religions and incarnations.
-What’s not to love about a day that embraces an alien with a green pointy head (Martian Manhunter), a woman with wings (Hawkgirl) or a man half metal, half human (Cyborg)?
-Even Squirrel Girl has her own loyalfollowing and although she may not reach the status of having herown day, she is certainly a superhero.
+Superheroes come in all colors, genders, religions, and incarnations.
+What’s not to love about a day that embraces an alien with a green pointy head (Martian Manhunter), a woman with wings (Hawkgirl), or a man half-metal, half-human (Cyborg)?
+Even Squirrel Girl has her own loyal following, and although she may not reach the status of having her own day, she is certainly a superhero.